Julio Lobo

 Julio Lobo y Olavarria (30 October 1898 – 30 January 1983) was a powerful Cuban sugar trader and financier.
 From the late 1930s to 1960, when he left Cuba to go into exile, Lobo was considered the single most powerful sugar broker in the world.
-At the time of the success of the Cuban Revolution in 1959, Lobo's fortune was estimated at close to US$200 million (US$1.8 billion in 2020).
-His assets then included 16 sugar mills, over 30,000 acres of land, a bank, an insurance company, and offices in Havana, New York City, London, Madrid, and Manila.

-Following the Cuban revolution of 1959, Lobo was summoned to Havana by Che Guevara.
-He was informed that all of his sugar mills, other companies, and his houses were being appropriated by the newly formed Communist regime.
-However, knowing that Lobo was the only person in Cuba who knew how to run the sugar refineries, Guevara offered Lobo a job as the head of the sugar industry in Cuba.
-If he accepted, Lobo would be granted one sugar mill and one personal residence.
-Lobo told Guevara he needed to think it over.
-The next day, Lobo boarded his private plane and left Cuba, never to return.
+Biography

+Early life

 Lobo was born in Caracas (Venezuela) to a father of Sephardi Jewish descent and a Catholic mother, and grew up in Havana, Cuba.
 As a young man he studied in the United States.
 He subsequently married into an old Cuban aristocratic family, the Montalvo family.
 Eventually he inherited his father's trading business and turned it into the world's largest sugar trading firm.